alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 If necessary, you tailor your product to that particular set of users until they are happy.
 Then you find another niche market and repeat.

-But alas, his advice came in too late.
+But alas, his advice came too late.
 We were too busy building our product so we did none of that.
 Actually we tried to contact some niche markets that might have found our planner useful: divers, conference organizers, or bikers.
 With zero success.
-It was too little, too late.
-There is a deep lesson there.
+Diego lent me another lesson here.

 > Good technology does not a good product make.
 > If your product does not serve the needs of its intended users,